ImAnshuJoshi/Un-Fold/readme.md

 - Once the user is signed in, a token is generated, saved in local storage and also stored in browser cookie, which helps maintain session activity.
 This token is verified every time the user visits any page.

-- Users can here view all the blogs that can has been posted by the user , can bookmark them .
-It also has a section of categories which includes all the genres of the blogs.
+- Users can here view all the blogs(sorted by time) that have been posted and can bookmark them .

+- It also has a section of categories showcasing all the available genres.

-- Then it has a 3rd section of the blogs by the user whom the logged in user follows.
+- Then it has a 3rd section displaying the blogs added by the users whom the logged in user follows.

 3. Blog Page :

 - In the blog page , it has the record of the person by whom the blog is posted.

-- Then the logged in user can also like or unlike (if he has already liked) an comment on the blog.
+- Then the logged in user can also like or unlike (if he has already liked) and comment on the blog.
+The comments by users can be deleted by the respective commenter.q

-- Then it has a section of other blogs by the same user who has posted that particular blog.
+- Then it has a section of other blogs by the author of the blog.

 4. Blog edit page